wmaterkowska/seismica/README.md

 # Seismica: Earthquake Visualization Data App

-Welcome to the Seismica repository!
+Welcome to the seismica repository!
 This app allows you to visualize earthquakes from a chosen period of time and provides detailed information about each earthquake, including wave data.
 You can compare multiple earthquakes and view their data and waveforms on a separate page.
 The app saves data locally and utilizes the Iris web services for earthquake information.

 ![Seismica Screenshot](./seismica-screenshot.PNG)